 “Right now we have B.C.
 Forestry, Stz’uminus First Nation and TimberWest logging all within our watershed,” said Horth.

 Coun.
 Steve Arnett was equally concerned with affecting the watershed.

-“This is a business-friendly council,” he said.
-“But our watershed is so critical.
+“This is a business friendly council,” said Arnett.
+“But our watershed is soc critical.
 This council has said it would like full control of it.
 With the number of operations going on in there all at once, I’m not willing to gamble with our watershed.”

-John Manson, the Town’s director of infrastructure services, has already been in discussion with BC Timber Sales.
+John Manson, director of infrastructure services, has already been in discussion with BC Timber Sales.

-“There are three general areas of concern,” he said.
-“One is the Chicken Ladder intake, as we get over half of our water from there.
+“There’s three general areas of concern,” he said.
+“One is the Chicken Ladder intake as we get over half of our water from there.
 We shouldn’t be taking water from Stocking Lake in a non-winter period.
 Any logging in the area would have no buffer for the town.
-We also wouldn’t want you [BC Timber Sales] to take the road through the creek, as it’s a very sensitive area.
+We also wouldn’t want you (BC Timber Sales) to take the road through the creek as it’s a very sensitive area.
 We’d also want assurance of monitoring of the system in place.”

 Clarke reiterated to council that this process would “not impact water quality.”

 Coun.
 Duck Paterson also has concerns and is on the same page as the rest of the council table.

 “Asking them to not log in the watershed is not feasible but I would ask it be postponed until we get a filtration process in place.”

 A motion was then passed to send a letter to BC Timber Sales asking for postponement of the pending logging process.